Carriageworks: Force Majeure

 Established in 2002 by artistic director Kate Champion and now led by Danielle Micich, Force Majeure produces dance theatre works, a combination of dance and storytelling.
 Apart from producing new works, the company trains and mentors both established artists and the next generation through their INCITE program.

 Moogahlin Performing Arts

-Moogahlin Performing Arts is an Aboriginal theatre company formed in Redfern, Sydney in 2007, by a group of Aboriginal performing artists and community workers to honour the late Kevin Smith's request and in memory of the founding members of the Black Theatre.
+Moogahlin Performing Arts is an Aboriginal theatre company formed in Redfern in 2007, by a group of Aboriginal performing artists and community workers to honour the late Kevin Smith's request and in memory of the founding members of the Black Theatre.
 The company was incorporated in 2009, hosted by the Redfern Community Centre and Gadigal Information Service becoming a resident company of Carriageworks.
 Moogahlin works closely with emerging and established Aboriginal theatre practitioners and communities.

 In 2012 the company performed a play-reading of Bob Merritt's 1975 play The Cake Man, presented by the Sydney Festival and Carriageworks] in association with the Australian Broadcasting Corporation, and on 16 January 2015 Moogahlin did a reprise at Eora College (which was founded by Merritt) in Redfern to mark the 40th anniversary of the play.